 Studying buying patterns of consumer behaviour, analysing trends, help in identifying the target audience, employing advertising techniques that can appeal to the consumers, forecast supply requirements, etc.

-For example: Use BA to gauge the effectiveness and impact of a marketing strategy on the customers.
+For example: Use Business Analytics to gauge the effectiveness and impact of a marketing strategy on the customers.
 Data can be used to build loyal customers by giving them exactly what they want as per their specifications.

 - HR Professionals